wdahman/clarity/apps/website/components/card/README.md

 Cards can contain text, images, data visualizations, or multimedia.
 Ensure that the content serves your use case.
 Keep it simple and legible.
 Avoid using too much content, overloading the card with too many actions, and placing links within the content.

-A card consists of a title 18 px Clarity City LIGHT - content is Clarity City REGULAR 14px.
+A card consists of a title 18 px Clarity City Light - content is Clarity City Regular 14px.